-You wouldn’t put a physical flier in a potential client’s mailbox daily, would you?
-You wouldn’t email a potential client daily, would you?
-No, because these things are spam.
-Similarly, over-posting is spam.
-When people perceive you to be taking up too much real estate on their news-feed, they unfollow, block, or dislike you, regardless of the product you offer.
+Over-posting on social media is spam.
+You wouldn’t put a physical flier in a potential client’s mailbox daily just like you wouldn’t email a potential client daily.
+When existing or potential customers see you taking up too much real estate on their news-feed, they unfollow, block, or dislike you, regardless of the product you offer.

 BUSINESSES WITH DAILY REPEAT CUSTOMERS AND UNIQUE RELATIONSHIPS

 Businesses that have a product which customers can reasonably purchase daily, absolutely must publish daily.
 The perfect example is a coffee shop; a lot of people love to purchase coffee on a daily basis and because of that daily engagement, have a sense of familiarity that is far deeper than with a typical company.
 You know your customers’ names and preferences and they know the names of your staff.
 You have daily deals that tempt them in their doors, and your unique relationship means they don’t see your daily posts as ‘outsider intrusions’ on their social feed.

 BUSINESSES THAT OFFER DAILY DEALS OR REGULAR SPECIALS

 If your customers don’t purchase daily, and they don’t know you by name, then there are still occasions where a daily post could fit.
 The perfect example is a business that offers a daily deal that changes each and every day.
 Think of a florist that offers a different arrangement each day of the week; daily posting makes sense because customers need to see what is for sale before it’s all sold out.
 One thing to note here is that this works very well with goods that people perceive to be a luxury or a treat – who would complain about, say, a daily special on chocolate appearing in their news-feed?